 This scene from the 2019 film JOKER arrested the world's imagination.
 In today's COVID crisis, it is even more relevant.

 The Covid-19 pandemic put us in a similar situation.
 On the one hand, we must be extremely social, putting the health of others above our private concerns.
 On the other hand, extended isolation makes us anti-social.
-Many people are doing Joker's dance in their own living room.
+We are now doing Joker's dance in our living rooms.

 The double bind is difficult, but not entirely hopeless.
 As Einstein said, ‘’No problem can be solved from the same level of consciousness that created it.’’
 There are two ways to approach this.
-We can embrace the double bind, enjoy our suffering in paralysis.
-Or we can think of an opportunity beyond mutually exclusive options.
+We can embrace the double bind, or think of a new perspective outside of the system.